SeanDS/zero/README.md

 library which can read and write config files similar to Windows `INI` files, but in a slightly different format to LISO's op-amp library format.
-The main difference is that in `ConfigParser` files, repeated terms are not allowed in the same entry, so LISO's ues of multiple "pole" or "zero" entries under an op-amp are not supported.
+The main difference is that in `ConfigParser` files, repeated terms are not allowed in the same entry, so LISO's use of multiple "pole" or "zero" entries under an op-amp are not supported.
 Instead, the library represents poles and zeros as single line expressions of comma separated values:
 ```